Anne Gwynne

 Anne Gwynne (born Marguerite Gwynne Trice; December 10, 1918 – March 31, 2003) was an American actress who was known as one of the first scream queens because of her numerous appearances in horror films.
 Gwynne was also one of the most popular pin-ups of World War II.
-Shs the maternal grandmother of actor Chris Pine.
+She was the maternal grandmother of actor Chris Pine.

 Early life

-Gwynne was born in Waco, Texas, the daughter of Pearl (née Guinn) and Jefferson Benjamin Trice, an apparel manufacturer.
-She had a brother Jefferson Jr. (b.
-1914).
-After her family moved to St. Louis, Missouri, she attended Stephens College, where she studied drama.
+Gwynne was born on December 18, 1918, in Waco, Texas, the daughter of Pearl (née Guinn) and Jefferson Benjamin Trice, an apparel manufacturer.
+She had a brother Jefferson Jr. After her family moved to St. Louis, Missouri, she attended Stephens College, where she studied drama.

 Career

 While accompanying her father to a convention in Los Angeles, Gwynne obtained a job modeling for Catalina Swimwear.
 She soon began acting in small theaters and appeared in a newsreel and a charity short.
 In June 1939, she signed a contract with Universal and was immediately put to work in Unexpected Father.